Ricky-Stevens/eng-rubrics/rubrics/engineering-manager.md

 # Engineering Manager

-Engineering Managers are responsible for the performance, growth, and delivery of an engineering team.
-They balance people leadership with technical direction, ensuring their team delivers quality software while developing individual engineers.
+Responsible for the performance, growth, and delivery of an engineering team.
+Balances people leadership with technical direction, ensuring teams deliver quality solutions while developing individual engineers.

-Encourage the candidate to use the **STAR method** (Situation, Task, Action, Result).
+Candidates should use the **STAR method** (Situation, Task, Action, Result).
 This assessment is about demonstrated experience, not theoretical understanding.

 ---